bento40/carboncreditoracle/README.md

 ## Installation

 There are two ways to run the code.
-First, use [Remix IDE](https://remix.ethereum.org/) or run using truffle Install Node.
+First, copy carboncredit.sol to [Remix IDE](https://remix.ethereum.org/) or run using truffle
+Install Node.

 ```bash